paulgreg/rsstodolist-react-native/README.md

 Then
  * ` npm start`
- * and `react-native run-android` in another terminal.
+ * and `react-native run-android && sleep 2 && react-native log-android` in another terminal.